sdalal1/shaildalal.github.io/_projects/Quadruped-design-and-Improved-gaits.md

 #### **Sim-to-Real Pipeline**

 The transition from simulation to reality was facilitated through a well-defined sim-to-real pipeline:
-1. **Direct Deployment**:
+- **Direct Deployment**:
-   - The Rl trained model can be deployed on the real robot directly as the mujoco model is modelled directly around the real quadruped.
+   - The RL trained model can be deployed on the real robot directly as the mujoco model is modelled directly around the real quadruped.
    - The action space of the model is torques, so the RL model can be deployed using torque control.
    - Another way it can be deployed is using position control and deploying positions for motors which can be extracted directly from mujoco's physics simulations.
    - Here is a layout of how this deployment would work: